oh7bf/RasPiPwrSwitch/README.txt

 sided for easier production.

 The circuit is being tested at the time of writing this README file.
 Building needs good understanding of the circuit and good skills in electronics.
-Badly build power supply could damage the Raspberry Pi permanently.

 Parts